Live Log

 Hip Hop & R&B

-Solange - When I Get Home If I was seeking Sly Stone analogs for the two most recent Solange albums, 2016’s A Seat At The Table would be Stand! and this would be There’s A Riot Goin’ On.
+Solange - When I Get Home If I were seeking Sly Stone analogs for the two most recent Solange albums, 2016’s A Seat At The Table would be Stand! and this would be There’s A Riot Goin’ On.
 Where the former was quite explicit in its agenda, sharing trenchant lessons passed on from one generation to another, this one luxuriates in moods and grooves, with Solange reveling in her creamy soprano.
 Also like the Sly classic, this one features intricate drum programming and a seamless texture that will have you playing it on repeat.
-And while I love everything about Riot, I'm not sorry When I Get Home is lacking the sense of dissolution and isolation that emanated from the studio as Sly burrowed deeper and deeper into his psyche.
+And while I love everything about Riot, I'm not sorry When I Get Home lacks the sense of dissolution and isolation that emanated from the studio as Sly burrowed deeper and deeper into his psyche.
 But this is very much an auteurist move, with Solange writing or co-writing and producing every track but one.
 She may not sell as many records as that other Knowles but I know which one moves me.

 C-Bo - Animal It’s not so much that this rapper has learned many new tricks over his 25 year career, it’s that he’s so goddamned good at the old ones.
 He chews up the mic like the bone of a $65 T-bone steak, wringing every tasty morsel out of his grimy imagination.
 The beats vary from super-funky to lush to purely functional, but C-Bo never slips.
 Gangsta rap this filthy may be a niche market these days, but that’s never going to stop me from enjoying a great record.